 Unique Architectural Character This modern complex, containing student-related services, recreation facilities and support areas has an important presence on the west end of campus.
 Its exuberant massing, materials, and colors are appropriate for this "active" precinct; facility "works" as a stand-alone, almost sculptural building that actively displays its internal programmatic arrangement.
 The well-designed porch and entrance areas serve to provide a human scale and create a modern interpretation of the great portal concept.
 The interior atria are very successful.
 The building's architectural presence and functional location does contribute to the high quality of the University.
-15 Architectural Design Guidelines Photo 15.53 B.K.
-Roberts Hall (1971/1983/1989) (Building 32)
+Photo 15.48 Roberts Hall (Law) (Building 32) (1971/1983/1989)

-Unique Architectural Character This modern complex, containing law school classrooms, academic offices and support areas has an important presence to the east of the Tallahassee campus.
+Unique Architectural Character This modern complex, containing law school classrooms, academic offices and support areas has an important presence to the east of the main campus.
 It's exuberant massing, brick and stone details materials, and colors appropriately refer to the elements of the older Historic Campus and to the precedent of the University of Virginia.
 The sculptural building actively displays its internal programmatic arrangement.
-The welldesigned porch and entrance areas serve to provide a human scale and create a modern interpretation of the great portal concept.
+The well-designed porch and entrance areas serve to provide a human scale and create a modern interpretation of the great portal concept.
 The building's architectural presence and functional location does contribute to the high quality of the University.
-2020 UPDATE 15 Architectural Design Guidelines Photo 15.54 Longmire Building (1938) (Building 72)
+Photo 15.49 Longmire Building (Building 72)

 Unique Architectural Character

 This handsome building is characterized by an asymmetrical flat brick façade with selected stone details including window surrounds.
 Steeply sloped tile roofs, and projecting pavilions with ornate portal entrance and bay windows mark the compact building.
 It has been recently retrofitted with external fire stairs.
 The entry sequence and function rooms on the ground floor are particularly attractive.
 The building is interesting in its mixture of Jacobean and Gothic architectural motifs.
 The building's architectural presence and functional location does contribute to the high quality of the University's historic campus area.

-2020 UPDATE

-15 Architectural Design Guidelines

-Photo 15.55 Landis Hall (1935) (Building 74)
+Photo 15.50 Landis Hall (Building 74) (1935)

 Unique Architectural Character This residential hall, connected by bridges and porches to the other buildings of the historic campus, is an exemplary facility supporting modern campus needs effectively while having the required monumental character.
 The north and south facades in scale and arrangement are very different.
 The asymmetrical northern façade is of a grand scale especially appropriate for a major campus open space while the south elevation and courtyard is symmetrical and more humanly scaled.
 The prototypical campus motif of steeply pitched roof with dormers and the great, ornate sheltering portals are evident on both sides.
 The entry sequence, lobby, and larger lounges are excellent in their quality.
-The building's architectural presence and functional location does contribute to the big quality of the University's Tallahassee Campus.
-Project Number 2100128 24 September 2021 15 Architectural Design Guidelines Photo 15.56 Kuersteiner Music Building (1950) (Building 89)
+The building's architectural presence and functional location does contribute to the big quality of the University's Main Campus.
+Photo 15.51 Kuersteiner Music Building (Building 89) (1950)